Location: Beirut is located 33.89 latitudes and 35.49 longitude and it is situated at an elevation of 102 meters above sea level.

 Medical Care: Excellent health facilities, with both government and private clinics and hospitals.

 Working hours: The official weekend in Lebanon is on Saturday and Sunday.
-Government offices and banks open at 07:30 and close at 15:00, while private offices tend to keep longer hours with eight working hours between 07:30 and 09:00 with a lunch break lasting from 30 minutes to an hour.
+Government offices and banks open at 07:30 and close at 15:00, while private offices tend to keep longer hours with eight working hours starting between 07:30 and 09:00 and a lunch break lasting from 30 minutes to an hour.

 General etiquette: Good manners and courtesy are prized attributes.
 Always arrive on time for a meeting.
 However, be aware that punctuality is not considered a virtue in the Arab world, and people are often kept waiting before or during a meeting.

 Information about the local food: 38 different kinds of mezzes, the widest variety of mixed grills and the finest selection of oriental sweets.
 Traditional dishes include Hummus, Tabbouleh, Fattouch and grilled meat.
-Popular beverages are coffee and tea, which can be supplemented with cardamom, saffron or mint to give them a distinct flavour.
+Popular beverages are coffee and tea, which can be supplemented with cardamom, saffron or mint to give them a distinct flavor.
 Hotels frequently have pork substitutes such as beef sausages and veal rashers on their breakfast menus.
-If pork is available, it is clearly labelled as such.
+If pork is available, it is clearly labeled as such.
 Alcohol is generally served everywhere.